 Content is an essential ingredient for growing and maintaining a healthy online community.

 If your online community is going to be successful, it needs a clear vision supported by a coherent content strategy.
 As the community grows, the vision must be communicated again and again.
 The right type of content will help grow the community, engage members, re-affirm core values, strengthen the brand, nurture a strong sense of belonging, and ultimately mobilize your community when needed.

 Creating a Content Strategy for Your Online Community

 To constantly deliver the correct type of content, to the right people, at the right time, a well-thought-out content strategy is required.
 Meaningful content requires clarity on the messages to convey (value, mission, priorities,...) and a thorough understanding of members' expectations, needs, and interests.

 So, where should you start?

 Who Exactly Are You Talking To?

 Creating marketing personas is a helpful technique to understand members better.
 Personas are fictitious users that represent the needs of larger groups of users in terms of goals and behavior.
 In the context of alumni communities, user personas could be a graduate, a recent graduate, a volunteer, a donor, a student, or a group administrator, for example.
-Personas help define the value proposition, the communication strategy (contents and channels), and the user journey.
+Personas help define the value proposition, the communication strategy (content and channels), and the user journey.

 Personas can be created through research, surveys, and interviews on both existing clients and prospects.
 Once the data has been collected, it needs to be analyzed to identify commonalities and patterns to identify personas.
 A list of demographic information, communication preferences, goals, challenges, and how the community helps need to be listed for each persona.
 Based on this, it should then be possible to create three to four main content topics relevant to each persona.